 He knew he had a problem and agreed to go to a detox/rehab program.
 He left in mid October and returned November 9, 2016.
 He looked great and because I knew nothing about the drug addiction world, I thought he was almost cured and had this licked.
 No one at the rehab facility said a word at how fragile he was or susceptible to relapse.
 Three days later, he was dead.

-In the 18 months since Joe died, I have learned so much more that I want to know about heroin, fenatnyl, methamphetamine, krokodyl, etc. The fact is that there are illegal drugs that are stealing our youth and creating a MAJOR hole in our next generation.
+In the time since Joe died, I have learned so much more that I want to know about heroin, fenatnyl, methamphetamine, krokodyl, etc. The fact is that there are illegal drugs that are stealing our youth and creating a MAJOR hole in our next generation.
 So much so that I have entitled it “The Swiss Cheese Generation”

 Now, at the 40 year anniversary of my graduation from chiropractic school, I find myself in a “Grand Canyon” so to speak.
 After 40 years of practice I feel I’ve earned a rest.
 The word “retirement” has a new meaning and attraction to it.